Adaptive Time-step Training for Enhancing Spike-Based Neural Radiance Fields: THE PROPOSED METHOD

 Following the initial training phase, we activate the trainable target time step $t^*$ as defined in Equation~\eqref{eq:time_step_quantization}.
 While our hybrid input mode enables control over time-step contributions through the decay parameter $\tau$, excessive $\tau$ values hinder effective training by limiting input information propagation (Equation~\eqref{hybridmode}).
-To address this, we introduce an adversarial loss:
+To address this, we introduce a temporal budget loss: